peterkhe1999/CheatSheet/OSCP/README.md

 The client system then contacts rpcbind on the server with a particular RPC **program number**.
 The rpcbind service redirects the client to the proper port number (often TCP port 2049) so it can communicate with the requested service.

-Use NSE scripts to find services that may have registered with rpcbind
+Find services that may have registered with rpcbind

 ```bash
 nmap -v -p 111 10.11.1.1-254